LUP-LuftbildUmweltPlanung/Data_acquisition/README.md

 ## Extraction of TIFF from hard drive
 1. Extract data for one specific area and year from a hard drive with historic aerial images of Germany with copy_hist_dops.py.
 You can modify the example at the bottom of the file to your specific needs. (hist_process_specific_acquisition_year.py basically does the same, it just doesn't search multiple input folders but just one)
+2. Make sure that your shape file contains the columns "id" and "Name".
-2. Process the files in the target folder with merge_historic_tifs.py (Example call at the bottom of the script).
+3. Process the files in the target folder with merge_historic_tifs.py (Example call at the bottom of the script).
 Includes merging and reprojecting to a single file of the target coordinate system.

 ## Extraction of LMDB from hard drive
+Only works for these states:
+* Berlin
+* Brandenburg
+* Hamburg
+* Mecklenburg Vorpommern
+* Sachsen Anhalt
+* Thüringen
+as only these states provide publicly available historic aerial imagery.
 * If you want to save the output in lmdb format, follow the example at the bottom of tif_to_lmdb.py
+* Make sure that your shape file contains the columns "id" and "GEN" ("GEN" holds the full state names like "Brandenburg")
 * * If you are missing the all_ids_file, follow the example at the bottom of the create_key_parquet.py script.

+## LMDB-entry to TIFF
+To visualize an entry in LMDB format as a TIFF file, follow the example at the bottom of encode_to_lmdb_parquet.py.
+Make sure to re-comment the code after you finished!!!
+Otherwise it will be executed each time you run a script that imports encode_to_lmdb_parquet!!!

 ## Help / Known Issues